<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1538973079464292&amp;ev=PageView&amp;noscript=1">

 • Facilitating data-sharing and interdisciplinary collaboration by integrating biobanked samples with clinical, molecular, and genetic datasets for comprehensive analyses.

-GLA encourages interdisciplinary collaborations and the use of cutting-edge technologies, such as multi-omics, artificial intelligence-driven diagnostics, and advanced in vivo models, to drive transformative discoveries in Lyme disease research.
+GLA encourages interdisciplinary collaborations and the use of cutting-edge technologies to drive transformative discoveries in Lyme disease research.

 Program Eligibility

-GLA welcomes research proposals from qualified applications worldwide.
 The principal investigator (PI) on applications should typically hold a PhD, MD, or other advanced degree relevant to the research proposal.
 Graduate students are not eligible to serve as PI on these awards.
+Patient-led applications without an eligible PI are not accepted.

 LOI Instructions

-• Preliminary Data (If available, summarize key findings that support the proposal)
+• Preliminary Data: If available, summarize key findings that support feasibility and rationale.

-• Translational Relevance (Briefly explain how the work could contribute to future improvements in patient outcomes)
+• Translational Relevance: Explain how the work could ultimately contribute to improvements in patient outcomes.

-All LOIs must adhere to these guidelines for consideration.
+All LOIs must adhere to these guidelines for consideration and be submitted through the GLA Application Portal

 Full Proposal Instructions

-GLA conducts a programmatic review of LOIs to identify those with the strongest alignment to the 2025 Research Focus Areas and the greatest potential for feasibility and impact.
-Applicants invited to submit full proposals must be submitted online via the following portal.
+GLA conducts a programmatic review of LOIs to identify those with the strongest alignment to the 2026 Research Topic Areas and the greatest potential for feasibility and impact.
+Invited applicants must submit applications through the GLA Application Portal.
 Word, PDF, or Excel files are accepted for each section.

 • Lay-language abstract: Describe your proposed project in ≤ 200 words using nontechnical language and avoiding the use of acronyms (i.e., at a level that a ninth-grade student would understand).